Why read the flying flags charts ?

 The data indicates these differences in investment progress, but does not in itself explain the variability.
 There are many reasons for differences in the investment decision rates:

 - A low rate of decided investments (selection) can be explained by a conservative policy of only selecting very mature projects or, real delays in selecting projects due to different delays (missing strategies, administrative delays, lacking capacities among project promoters, etc.;

 - A high rate of decided investments may reflect a mature stock of projects, or a relatively liberal approach to the selection of project ideas (which may take years to mature and deliver expenditure and to conclude).

-Note that the decided rates may exceed 100% in case the a country has decided on a portfolio of projects financially greater that the agreed plan.
-That can happens as a "portfolio risk management strategy" to mitigate the risk of the failure to deliver some projects later in the period).
+Note that the decided rates may exceed 100% in case a country has decided on a portfolio of projects financially greater that the agreed plan.
+That can happen as a "portfolio risk management strategy" to mitigate the risk of the failure to deliver some projects later in the period.

 Spending rate also show high variability.
-As this data comes from the decided project there are probably two main explanations for the spending rates:
+As this data comes from the decided projects there are probably two main explanations for the spending rates:

-- High spending rate are linked to portfolios of mature projects and / or a higher proportion of actions that can be delivered and generate expenditure quickly;
+- High spending rates are linked to portfolios of mature projects and / or a higher proportion of actions that can be delivered and generate expenditure quickly;

-- Low spending rates (in the early years) can be linked to a high proportion of multi annual infrastructure projects (or other multi annual funding schemes), slow selection in earlier years or the selection of less mature projects (still needing design, development, building or environmental permits, state aid or procurement processes to be completed).
+- Low spending rates (in the early years) can 1) be linked to a high proportion of multi annual infrastructure projects (or other multi annual funding schemes), 2) slow selection in earlier years, or 3) the selection of less mature projects (projects still needing design, development, building or environmental permits, state aid or procurement processes to be completed).

 Where can I find more flying flag charts?